juunas11/AzureLocationTrackingDemo/README.md

 ## How it works

-In this demo application, the data flow starts from the Container App, which runs the location tracker device simulator.
+In this demo application, the data flow starts from the Container App, which runs the vehicle simulator.
 This simulator uses a set of predefined routes in `routes.json`, from which it selects one at random.
 It starts "moving" from a random point on the route, at a speed of 50 km/h, reporting its latest location every 5 seconds.